 - The low inertia of the Diener design results in faster response times and lower power consumption

 - The unique flow-through design allows for faster clean-in-place

 - Properly applied, the pumps will last the life of the instrument

 - Metering pumps are typically used for agents, buffers, and solvents

 - Inert materials of construction: alumina ceramic and ETFE

 - The pump displacement is adjustable in the range of zero to 500 microliters per stroke

-- The pumps are flitted with an optical sensor that defines the “home” position
+- The pumps are fitted with an optical sensor that defines the “home” position

 - Smooth and quiet operation throughout the speed range thanks to the balanced driving elbow

-- Quick installation time and space saving with their multiple port and mounting options
+- Quick installation time and space-saving with their multiple ports and mounting options

 - Double-ended metering pumps allow pre-configured dosing where precise mixing ratios are required.
 Each end can be independently adjusted